 Instructions

-- Preheat the oven to 400 degrees.
+- Preheat the oven to 400℉.
 Line a quarter sheet pan with aluminum foil.
 Set aside.

 - Place a potato on a cutting board in between the handles of two wooden spoons.
 Using a sharp knife, cut thin slices (⅛-inch) in the potato.
-The wooden spoon handles will prevent the knife from slicing all the way through the potato.
+The wooden spoon handles will prevent the knife from slicing completely through the potato.
 Repeat with the other potato.
 Transfer the potatoes to the prepared pan.

 - In a small saucepan, melt the butter and stir in the olive oil and seasonings.
 Brush the potatoes with ⅓ of the butter mixture making sure to get it in between the slices.